Island-Hopping Lifestyle Options Near Athens – Part II

 Paleochori.
 Protected from the wind, this lengthy fully organized thick-sand beach with thermal springs is framed with eye-catching red, yellow, and green volcanic rocks.

 Agia Kyriaki.
-Another beautiful long sand and white pebble beach organized with sunbeds, restaurant-bars, and a water sports facility.
+Another beautiful long sand and white pebble beach is organized with sunbeds, restaurant-bars, and a water sports facility.

 Thiorichia or Paliorema.
 Not the most beautiful of all but definitely photographable due to the abandoned sulfur mines.